danbev/learning-ai/notes/position-embeddings/embeddings.md

 $8 = {text = "▁is", score = -79, attr = LLAMA_TOKEN_ATTR_NORMAL}
 ```
 So we have tokens for the prompt we passed in.
-For model in this example it has an embedding size of 4096 and we will create
+For the model in this example it has an embedding size of 4096 and we will
-a vector large enough to hold an embedding:
+create a vector large enough to hold an embedding:
 ```c++
     std::vector<float> embeddings(n_prompts * n_embd, 0);
 ```
 A this point all values in the dimensions are zero.
+Next we create a pointer to the above vectors data:
 ```c++
     float * emb = embeddings.data();

     // final batch
     float * out = emb + p * n_embd;
     batch_decode(ctx, batch, out, s, n_embd, params.embd_normalize);
 ```
 The batch looks like this:
 ```console